-Florida Sheriff Threatens To Check For Warrants At Hurricane Shelters
+Florida Sheriff's Office Threatens To Check People At Hurricane Shelters For Warrants

-A Florida sheriff’s office is receiving backlash after tweeting out a string of threats aimed at people evacuating Hurricane Irma.
+A Florida sheriff’s office is facing backlash for tweeting out a string of threats aimed at people evacuating Hurricane Irma.

-On Wednesday, the official Twitter account for the Polk County Sheriff’s Office, which uses Polk County Sheriff Grady Judd’s photo as its profile picture, warned residents with warrants that if they seek refuge at a shelter because of Hurricane Irma, they risk arrest.
+On Wednesday, the official Twitter account for the Polk County Sheriff’s Office warned people with outstanding warrants that they could go to jail if they showed up at a shelter to seek refuge from the storm.

-Though criticisms have largely been aimed at Judd specifically, it was public information officer Carrie Horstman who said she wrote the tweets on behalf of the office, The Tampa Bay Times reports.
+Though the criticism has largely been aimed at Polk County Sheriff Grady Judd ― his portrait is the profile picture for the office’s Twitter account ― it was public information officer Carrie Horstman who said she wrote the tweets, the Tampa Bay Times reports.

 “If you go to a shelter for #Irma, be advised: sworn LEOs will be at every shelter, checking IDs.
 Sex offenders/predators will not be allowed,” read one tweet, using an acronym for “law enforcement officers.”

-Two other tweets from the account simply say that if a person has a warrant, they would be escorted from shelters.
+Two other tweets from the account said that if a person has a warrant out for their arrest, they would be escorted “to the safe and secure shelter called the Polk County Jail.”

-Other Twitter users, including the ACLU of Florida, shot back, saying that Judd is exploiting a natural disaster and endangering lives.
-The group pointed out that most people with warrants have minor offenses.
+Other Twitter users, including the American Civil Liberties Union of Florida, accuse Judd of endangering the lives of residents and first responders.
+The group pointed out that most people have outstanding warrants for minor offenses.

 The ACLU of Florida wrote in a statement that the “threatening tweets send the message that these individuals must choose between facing a natural disaster without aid and shelter or going to jail over things like unpaid traffic tickets.”

-The group also compared Judd to Joe Arpaio, a former Arizona sheriff who was pardoned by President Donald Trump last month after being convicted of criminal contempt after violating an order in a racial profiling case.
-Arpaio had ignored the judge’s orders to stop detaining individuals solely because he suspected them of being undocumented immigrants.
+The ACLU also compared Judd to Joe Arpaio, a former Arizona sheriff who was pardoned by President Donald Trump last month after being convicted of criminal contempt.
+Arpaio had ignored a judge’s order that instructed his department to stop detaining individuals solely based on the suspicion that they were undocumented immigrants.

-Public information officer Horstman told the Tampa Bay Times that the office was simply trying to give fugitives fair warning so they had ample time to prepare for the storm.
+Horstman told the Tampa Bay Times that the Polk County Sheriff’s Office was simply trying to give fugitives fair warning so they had ample time to prepare for the storm.

 “I was just trying to keep people informed ahead of time,” Horstman told the paper.
 “We can’t allow sexual predators in the centers and shelters.”